Top strategies to increase student retention in higher education

-Student retention is one of the biggest topics in higher education.
-Since the economic downturn in 2008, graduation rates have dropped and few higher education professionals know how to effectively address the issue.
-As it stands now, only 66 percent of four-year public universities and 54 percent of private institutions have developed actionable plans to improve student retention rates.
+How to increase student retention is one of the biggest topics in higher education.
+Since the economic downturn in 2008, graduation rates have dropped, and few higher education professionals know how to effectively address the issue.
+As it stands now, only 66% of four-year public universities and 54% of private institutions have developed actionable plans to improve student retention rates.
 What can higher education professionals do to address student retention?

-- Cost.
-The cost of higher education has been rising steadily for decades, and students without financial assistance or parental aid often find this financial burden too great to bear.
+Higher education costs have been rising steadily for decades, and students without financial assistance or parental aid often find this financial burden too great to bear.

-- Unclear expectations.
-Many students believe that the academic and personal expectations at their college or university have never been made clear, and they fail to obtain a degree because of it.
+Many students believe that their college or university’s academic and personal expectations have never been made clear, and they fail to obtain a degree because of it.

 While the reasons students leave school are many and varied, these are some of the most common.
 By understanding these unique challenges, higher education staff can develop innovative and efficient programs to boost retention rates and help students stay in school.

-To address the problem of low student retention rates, institutions of higher learning must do the following:
+To address the problem of low student retention rates, higher education institutions must do the following:

-Many students abandon colleges or universities because they don't understand what is expected of them or are unfamiliar with the resources the university offers.
-Because of this, it's critical for universities to make campus resources available to students through convocation, orientation and first-year seminars.
+Many students abandon college or university because they don't understand what is expected of them or are unfamiliar with the university’s resources.
+Because of this, universities must make campus resources available to students through convocation, orientation, and first-year seminars.

-Additionally, universities need to ensure that students understand what GPAs keep them in good academic standing, and what activities and opportunities they can participate in to become more involved with the university.
+Additionally, universities must ensure that students understand which GPAs keep them in good academic standing and what activities and opportunities they can participate in to become more involved with the university.

-To address the problem of low student retention rates, universities must gather data on program effectiveness, student achievement and resource allocation.
-Once this data has been collected, it can serve to enhance student retention efforts intelligently year after year.
-A good way to collect data is to use a student management system.
+To address low student retention rates, universities must gather data on program effectiveness, student achievement, and resource allocation.
+Once this data has been collected, it can enhance student retention efforts intelligently year after year.
+A better way to collect data is to use a student management system.

 At Unit4, our student information system includes the ability to configure automated alerts for advisors and other student services staff based on behavioral triggers to help identify and intervene with students before it’s too late to turn things around.